 This idea/philosophy happens here are DKOR when we first begin our concept interior design process.
 As we get together, we are excited with ideas flowing out of our heads, that often, pleasant misunderstands happen.
 Let me explain.

 As we sit together at a table and start sketching or searching for ideas on Pinterest, our mind begins to run really fast with ideas as we are always so excited for this stage.
 Usually our words cannot keep up with the elaborate ideas that we envision in our heads.
 As we each sketch and start to discuss our ideas, it may at first come out as a jumbled mess.
 So you can only imagine how each of us start to interpret each others designs.
 Sometimes we are understanding each other but other times, most of the time, we are not.
 And this may sound like a bad thing, but believe me, it is not.
-This is when all the interior design magic starts to take action.
+This is when all the interior design magic starts to take action and we begin to see it unveil in our Miami and Fort Lauderdale Interior design projects.
 We each look at each others sketches and may quickly think ‘I like it, What is it?’ but quickly interpret it in our own way.

 At this point an idea started and has developed into something amazing and extravagant with each of our interpretations.